WanderingJourney/Pester-wiki/What's-New-in-Pester-3.0.md

 The `-EnableLegacyExpectations` switch of `Invoke-Pester` has been removed, marking the end of support for the old `$result.Should.Be($expected)` syntax of performing assertions.
 All test scripts must now use the newer pipeline syntax of `$result | Should Be $expected`.

-### Full support for running Pester tests with StrictMode enabled.
+### Full support for running Pester tests with StrictMode enabled

 Pester's own internal test suite now enables StrictMode, to make sure that the code all works under these conditions.
 There should no longer be any bugs introduced related to this setting.

 ### Numerous other small improvements and fixes

 These shouldn't produce breaking changes, but a number of other little fixes were made during the v3.0 development process:

 - Terminating errors in `Context` or `Describe` blocks now generate a failed "test" in the output (including in the NUnit XML, etc.).
 - Any stray pipeline output in a `Context` or `Describe` block is now discarded (as it already was for `It` blocks.)
 - If you try to call Pester commands other than `Invoke-Pester` or `New-Fixture` outside of a `Describe` block, you'll get a single, meaningful error message instead of a jumble of garbage.